symfony-cmf/symfony-cmf-docs/quick_tour/the_big_picture.rst

 --------------------------------------------

 When you want to start using the CMF for a new project, you can download the Symfony CMF Standard Edition.
-The Symfony CMF Standard Edition is similair to the `Symfony Standard Edition`_, but contains and configures essential Symfony CMF bundles.
+The Symfony CMF Standard Edition is similar to the `Symfony Standard Edition`_, but contains and configures essential Symfony CMF bundles.
 It also adds a very simple bundle to show some of the basic Symfony CMF features.